 - S10 5G: Quad rear, dual front

-The Samsung Galaxy S10e comes with a dual rear camera system, coupled with a single front camera.
-The rear is made up of a 16-megapixel ultra-wide lens with an f/2.2 aperture and fixed focus, and a Dual Pixel 12-megapixel wide lens with a dual aperture of f/1.5 and f/2.4, autofocus and optical image stabilisation.
-The front is a Dual Pixel 10-megapixel sensor with an f/1.9 aperture.
+Moving to the rear cameras, the Samsung Galaxy S10e comes with a dual camera system, made up of a main 12-megapixel lens with a dual aperture of f/1.5 and f/2.4, and a fixed focus 16-megapixel f/2.2 ultra-wide camera with an f/2.2 aperture.

 Hardware and software